-Civil process.
+Civil Process.
 Cloudflare responds to legal process requesting subscriber data from civil litigants, such as subpoenas issued pursuant to the Digital Millennium Copyright Act (DMCA) seeking information on users alleged to be infringing copyright

 Beyond requests for the types of subscriber data described above, Cloudflare sometimes receives court orders for transactional data related to a customer’s account or a customer’s website, such as logs of the IP addresses visiting a customer’s website or the dates and times a customer may have contacted support.
-Because Cloudflare retains such data for only a limited period of time, Cloudflare rarely has responsive data to provide to such requests
+Because Cloudflare retains such data for only a limited period of time, Cloudflare rarely has responsive data to provide to such requests.

 Court Orders.
 Court orders are requests for data issued by a judge or magistrate.
 With a court order, Cloudflare may provide both the basic subscriber information that might be provided in response to a subpoena and other non-content information.
 The court orders that Cloudflare receives typically include a temporary non-disclosure requirement.

 Pen Register Trap and Trace.
-Cloudflare periodically receives pen register/trap and trace orders, issued by a court, seeking real-time disclosure of non-content information, such the IP addresses of visitors to an account or website.
+Cloudflare periodically receives pen register/trap and trace orders, issued by a court, seeking real-time disclosure of non-content information, such as IP addresses of visitors to an account or website.
 We provide limited forward looking data in response to those requests.

-Cloudflare is not a hosting provider or an email service provider and does not have customer content -- like email or other types of customer-generated material -- in the traditional sense.
+Cloudflare is not generally a hosting provider or an email service provider and does not have customer content -- like email or other types of customer-generated material -- in the traditional sense.
 In the rare instances where law enforcement has sought content such as abuse complaints or support communications, Cloudflare has insisted on a search warrant for those electronic communications, consistent with the principles laid out in U.S. v.
 Warshak.
 To date, we have received no such warrants.

-Search warrants.
+Search Warrants.
 Search warrants require judicial review, a finding of probable cause, inclusion of a location to be searched, and a detail of items requested.
 Although we have received a number of search warrants, as noted above, we have not had customer content to provide in response to those warrants.

 Wiretap.
 A wiretap order is a court order that requires a company to turn over the content of communications in real time.
 Law enforcement must comply with very detailed legal requirements to obtain such an order.
 Cloudflare has never received such a wiretap order